OpsLevel/terraform-provider-opslevel/docs/resources/service.md

 ### Optional

-- `aliases` (List of String) A list of human-friendly, unique identifiers for the service.
+- `aliases` (Set of String) A list of human-friendly, unique identifiers for the service.
 - `api_document_path` (String) The relative path from which to fetch the API document.
 If null, the API document is fetched from the account's default path.
 - `description` (String) A brief description of the service.
 - `framework` (String) The primary software development framework that the service uses.